mervemuslu/mervemuslu/README.md

 Hey, I'm a self-taught Pythonista and also a Ph.D student.
 Interested in artificial intelligence, autonomous driving and swarm UAVs ✨
-A junior who wanna be senior ✨
-Hoping the best ✨

 <!---
 mervemuslu/mervemuslu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.